zoriya/blog/content/blogs/transcoder/index.md

 Now that we know what we want, let's talk about how we could proceed.

-## Initial idea
+### Generate HLS via ffmpeg

-When I think of videos, my first (and last) thought goes to ffmpeg.
-As always, ffmpeg does support HLS with the following command:
+When dealing with video content, ffmpeg always comes to the rescue.
+We can generate HLS streams with the following command:

 ```bash
 ffmpeg -i input.mkv -map 0:V:0 -map 0:a:0 \